-In some instances, a young person may have been in the care of the local authority and the care transferred to another party via a permanent form of fostering such as a Special Guardianship Order.
+In some instances, a young person may have been in the care of the local authority and then left care via achieving permanence through an order such as a Special Guardianship Order.
 In these circumstances, the young person is defined as having left care so is now a care leaver.
 They must meet the definition of a 'care leaver' in full (so, the period of weeks and age range set out above).
 If they do, they are eligible for help from the bursary for vulnerable groups, where they need financial support to participate.